threlte/threlte/apps/docs/src/routes/examples/index.md

 # Examples

 🛠️ Help wanted!
 We'd love your help to make, add to and edit our examples.
 Read through the [contributing guide](https://github.com/threlte/threlte/blob/main/CONTRIBUTING.md) to get started.
+There lots of examples from [three.js](https://threejs.org/examples/#webgl_animation_keyframes) and [r3f](https://docs.pmnd.rs/react-three-fiber/getting-started/examples) that could serve as inspiration.

 ## Input